A beginner's guide to home education resources

 Raid the kitchen for science materials, such as cornflour and bicarbonate of soda

-Forest schools are a great source of learning about topics like science, seasons and nature, and they are perfect for children that need lots of movement and fresh air to learn.
+Local forest schools are a great source of learning about topics like science, seasons and nature, and they are perfect for children that need lots of movement and fresh air to learn.

 There will be a lot of trial and error at the start of your home ed journey together, but over time you will find the resources that work for you.
-I hope I've given you a little bit of inspiration for your new and exciting adventure together!

 For more playful learning, creative inspiration and crafts, visit us at: